radha0207/Economic-Inequality-working-title-/progress.md

 https://public.tableau.com/app/profile/justindavis/viz/AtMinimum/AtMinimum

-Notes: Could be an alternative way to show change over time if we are not able to animate data
+Notes: Could be an alternative way to show change over time if we are not able to animate data.
+This map demonstrates the percentage of all US hourly workers that earn minimum wage or less.
+Each map in the set of small multiples provides a yearly snapshot of minimum wage workers going as far back as 2002.
+When you hover over a state, the percentage of workers for that area is noted and looking year-by-year, state-by-state you can see if there is an upward or downward trend.

 ## Scott Teal's FIFA World Cup Rating Info Map: